ansuff/AppleWatchAI/docs/mds/notebooks.md

 # Notebooks

-For this project, we sometimes use Jupyter (`.ipynb`) notebooks to explore data and experiment with code.
+For this project, sometimes Jupyter (`.ipynb`) notebooks are used to explore data and experiment with code.
 The notebooks are stored in the `notebooks` directory.

-Some points to note about the notebooks:

-* The notebooks are **not** part of the main application and are not intended to be run as part of any of the scheduled pipelines of the project.

-* The notebooks are **not** guaranteed to be up-to-date or to work with the latest version of the code.
-They are provided as a convenience for developers for experimentation and exploration.

-* The `.py` representation of notebooks however are version controlled.
+* The `.py` representation of notebooks are version controlled.
 More information about versioning can be found in the [Versioning](#versioning) section.

 ## Versioning

-For this project we are using Azure Repos as the VCS platform and at the time of writing this doc Azure Repos does not support a clean way of versioning of `.ipynb` files and hence in PRs git treats them as huge JSON blobs which are not at all developer friendly especially when there are merge conflicts.
+There is no clear versioning of `.ipynb` files and hence in PRs git treats them as huge JSON blobs which is not developer friendly.

-To avoid this, we have decided to use a 3rd party `pip` package called [`jupytext`](https://jupytext.readthedocs.io/en/latest), which helps us export and pair all the `.ipynb` files with `.py` files, in conjunction with [VSCode Tasks](https://code.visualstudio.com/docs/editor/tasks#_custom-tasks).
- This way we can version control the `.py` files and the `.ipynb` files can be ignored and generated on the fly.
+To avoid this, [`jupytext`](https://jupytext.readthedocs.io/en/latest) is used in export and pair all the `.ipynb` files with `.py` files, in conjunction with [VSCode Tasks](https://code.visualstudio.com/docs/editor/tasks#_custom-tasks).
+Now the notebooks are version controlled as `.py` files and `.ipynb` files are ignored in the `.gitignore` file.

 ## Workflow